fleschutz/talk2windows/docs/FAQ.md

 How to get PowerShell?
 ----------------------
 * **Windows 7 and newer** provide PowerShell by default.
 However, script execution is **disallowed by default** (execution policy is "restricted").
-To enable this, enter as administrator:
+To enable this, enter in a terminal window as administrator:
    ```
    PS> Set-ExecutionPolicy RemoteSigned
    ```